Overview

 Cancellations and Refunds

-OARS International and the outfitter Rivers Fiji reserve the right to cancel any trip due to insufficient registration or other factors that make the trip impractical to operate.
-Do not make nonrefundable travel arrangements unless you have spoken to your Adventure Consultant regarding the status of your trip.
+OARS reserves the right to cancel any trip due to insufficient registration or other factors that make the trip impractical to operate.
+In such instances, we will inform you at least 7 days prior to departure.
+Do not make non-refundable travel arrangements until you have verified with OARS that your trip is confirmed.

 Medical